 It means that your proposal should somehow address gender inequalities.
 For example, by empowering women as part of your team or business model, or by considering their needs as beneficiaries.

-‘’Initiative revenues’’ refers to the source where you get the funds from, to keep your social business going once it’s running.
-For example, if your initiative is about selling a water filter to organizations to distribute in refugee camps, then your revenues come from those public or private organizations who buy the filter.
-If your initiative is building pay-per-use toilets in a slum, then the people of the slum who would use them (and pay for them) are your source of revenues.
+‘’Income’’ refers to the source where you get the funds from, to keep your social business going once it’s operating.
+For example, if your initiative is about selling a water filter to organizations to distribute in refugee camps, then your income comes from those public or private organizations who buy the filter.
+If your initiative is building pay-per-use toilets in a slum, then the people of the slum who would use them (and pay for them) are your source of income.

 Initiatives that are only about advocacy are not part of this call.
 Your initiative can have an advocacy component, but must also include actions to solve the water issue you describe.

-We will do our best to ensure that all fellows are provided with funding opportunities to implement their initiatives.
-However, two weeks following the workshop, fellows will be required to re-submit their initiatives after including some of the aspects explored during the workshop.
-Fellows’ participation, self-reflection capacity and attitude shown during the workshop will be determinants to receive a grant.
+We do our best to ensure that all Fellows are provided with enough funding opportunities to implement their pilot projects.
+However, two weeks following the training, Fellows will be required to re-submit a funding proposal.
+Funds granted by YWS depend on funding availability, need and the quality of the proposal submitted.

 Do you have questions about the application process?
 Click here.

 Click the button below (”Apply here”) and fill in the online form before the deadline.
 Do not email your application – Young Water Solutions will only accept it if it is submitted through the online form.
 If you live in an area without a stable internet and you are experiencing troubles to access the application form, please contact us at firstname.lastname@example.org up to two working days before the deadline.
 After that, we cannot guarantee to reply and give you a solution in time.